This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 Usually, workshops are organised at the start of a project or as a milestone in the project.

-3. Tap into the tacit knowledge of each team member
+3. Tap into each team member’s unique expertise

 A great workshop requires preparation.
 Here’s how you can do this.